Tending your garden is great fun and even better therapy.

 The online auction website, eBay, is an amazing source of budget gardening goods (as well as anything else, for that matter).
 This site literally sells everything under the sun.
 People from all over the world list new and used products for you to peruse and purchase.

 Head on over to the ‘Home and Garden’ section to find the gardening tools you need.
 You can then filter the results to find the price range, product type, materials, and condition (among others) that suit your requirements.
 Here’s a big list of gardening tools to check for ideas and shopping inspiration.

 Bid on that item (or buy it outright in some cases) at a price you think is reasonable.
 With any luck, it’ll end up yours!

 This time you’ll need to navigate to the Farm and Garden section for your location.
+You can also try Home & Garden as well as Home Improvement or Tools.
 From there, it’s a matter of hunting down the items you need.
 With a bit of luck, you might even find what you need at no cost whatsoever.

 No joy on your initial search?
 Think about posting to the ‘wanted’ list.
 People selling that item can then find and contact you if they have the item in question available.

-This tip applies to all online shopping- including purchase gardening goods.
+This tip applies to all online shopping- including purchasing gardening goods.

 Basically, sites like Rakuten (formerly Ebates) provide cashback when you purchase something from particular retailers through their site/service.
 In other words, you get money back to put toward future purchases.
 You might also be provided with coupons/discount codes.